-Ms. Lam Shun Ka (林汛珈) (formerly known as Lam Yuk Shan (林玉珊)) ("Ms. Lam"), aged 50, is an independent non-executive Director.
+Ms. Lam Shun Ka (林汛珈) (formerly known as Lam Yuk Shan (林玉珊)) ("Ms. Lam"), aged 51, is an independent non-executive Director.
 She is primarily responsible for participating in meetings of the Board to bring an independent judgment to bear on issues of strategy, performance, accountability, resources, key appointments and standards of conduct and transactions which are material to our Group as and when required.
 Ms. Lam is also the chairman of the Nomination Committee and the Remuneration Committee, and a member of the Audit Committee.

-Ms. Lam has more than 15 years of experience in sales channel development.
+Ms. Lam has more than 16 years of experience in sales channel development.
 Ms. Lam was an administrative specialist at IBM China/Hong Kong Limited from January 2005 to November 2005, a sales operation at the same company from April 2006 to March 2007 and a business operations professional in IBM Software Sales Department of IBM China/Hong Kong Limited from March 2007 to February 2016.
-Ms. Lam is currently a contract agent and a licensed representative (Type 1) of Nerico Brothers Limited (formerly known as Glory Sky Global Markets Limited), a licensed entity in Hong Kong regulated by the SFC.